 825 held in talent pool awaiting job offers.

-This was a hugely successful campaign which drove brand awareness and a large number of applications.
+This was a hugely successful campaign which drove a large number of applications.
 We exceeded NCA’s expectations, raised awareness of the NCA as an alternative employer for serving police officers and improved perceptions of the NCA as an employer with a unique offering.